 The Asian side of Istanbul is worth visiting anyway since it offers a different and some will say a more local look and feel compared to the European side which better known by tourists.
-A must is also to visit a Hammam, the renowned Turkish baths.
+Visiting a hammam, the renowned Turkish steam bath, is almost mandatory.
 Do a little power nap on the cool marble in a hot steam room and have a good scrub and strong massage.
 After that your skin will be as fresh and soft as of a baby and you will be ready for the night.
-Last but not least, when being in Istanbul enjoy the wonderful local food.
-After all the Turkish cuisine is one the richest and most varied in the entire world.
+Last but not least: indulge yourself in the wonderful local food scene.
+Turkish cuisine is without a doubt one of the richest and most varied in the world.
 If you are tight on budget you could also survive on the wonderful street food this city has the offer.
-Eat a Kumpir; a baked potato, mixed with cheese and butter, Börek, Döner Kebab or Lahmacun, the thin and lovely Turkish equivalent of pizza, topped with minced meat, vegetables and herbs.
-If you are a sweet tooth you will be stunned by the variety of Baklava.
-I bet you are already getting hungry, right?
+Eat a kumpir; a baked potato, mixed with cheese and butter.
+Sink your teeth in a börek or döner kebab.
+And don’t miss out on lahmacun, the thin and lovely Turkish equivalent of pizza, topped with minced meat, vegetables and herbs.
+If you are a sweet tooth you will be stunned by the variety of baklava.
+I bet you are getting hungry already, right?